danskernesdigitalebibliotek/ddb-cover-service/infrastructure/readme.md

 helm install cert-manager --namespace cert-manager --version v0.16.1 jetstack/cert-manager --set installCRDs=true
 ```

-# Prepare cluster (shard configuration)
+# Prepare the cluster (shard configuration)
-The first step is to prepare the cluster with services that are used across the different services that makes up the complete CoverService application (frontend, upload service, faktor export, importers etc.).
+The first step is to prepare the cluster with services that are used across the different services that makes up the
+complete CoverService application (frontend, upload service, faktor export, importers etc.).

 ```sh
 kubectl create namespace cover-service